aksiksi/blog/projects/index.md

 ## Completed/Cancelled

 <p class="message">
-    All of the source code for the projects listed below can be found on my <a href="https://github.com/Cyph0n">Github</a>.
+    All of the source code for the projects listed below can be found on my Github page.
 </p>

 ### [Jadawil](http://jadawil.herokuapp.com)